 The Bill provides a strong legislative framework to ensure that the tenant and landlord relationship is strengthened, with increased accountability to tenants backed by a proactive consumer standard and powers for the Regulator.
 We believe that this provides a robust mechanism to drive improved standards across registered providers, that will encourage the sector as a whole to look at and learn from the many organisations that are working well with their tenants to deliver good homes, neighbourhoods and services.

 We are keen to see that the measures in the bill that support this strong, proactive approach to the consumer standard and accountability to residents are carried through to the final Act.
-A review of the overall impact of proactive consumer regulation within a scheduled time frame, with the involvement of the Regulator's advisory panel, would enable the standard to be strengthened where gaps in transparency or accountability are identified.

 Setting high expectations